Skip to content

 └── backups/ # Automatic backup snapshots

-Open http://localhost:5173 in your browser.
-You should see the Snippbot dashboard.
+Open http://localhost:18781 in your browser.
+You should see the Snippbot dashboard — the compiled UI is served directly from the daemon.

 You can also verify from the command line: